 Sanaz was also shortlisted in the ‘Barrister/Advocate of the Year’ category at the Women in Law Awards 2020.

 As a mentor for law students through the University of Warwick Bar Society and Bridging the Bar, Sanaz recognises the importance of providing support and guidance to those hoping to enter the profession and in particular, those from underrepresented groups.

 She is also available to deliver training and seminars for professional clients, businesses (including HR) and charities on all aspects of immigration law.

 Please call 020 7353 6802 or complete the form below:

-- Banger (Unmarried Partner of British National : South Africa) UKUT 125 (IAC) (30 March 2017) – Led by Anthony Metzer QC.
-The questions included in the Reference to the Court of Justice of the European Union include whether the rationale in Surinder Singh applies to the unmarried partner of a British National.
-Furthermore, following the case of Sala the jurisdiction of the Tribunal in appeals by Extended Family Members and whether the Regulations are consistent with the Citizen’s Directive in this regard.
+- Banger (Unmarried Partner of British National : South Africa) UKUT 125 (IAC) (30 March 2017) – Led by Anthony Metzer KC.
+Reference to the Court of Justice of the European Union.
+Issues: whether the rationale in Surinder Singh applies to the unmarried partner of a British National.
+Furthermore, whether the removal of extended family members’ appeal rights is contrary to primary EU law.